micahcantor/blog/content/blog/practical-react-use-interval.md

 tags = ["react"]
 +++

-In Dan Abramov's blog post ["Making setInterval Declarative with React Hooks"](https://overreacted.io/making-setinterval-declarative-with-react-hooks/), he writes about a custom React hook to wrap the native Javascript function, setInterval.
+In Dan Abramov's blog post ["Making setInterval Declarative with React Hooks"](https://overreacted.io/making-setinterval-declarative-with-react-hooks/), he writes about a custom React hook to wrap the native JavaScript function, setInterval.
 The first time I read the article, I thought it was interesting, but I was not convinced by the power of custom hooks until I got the chance to use it in action.
 That opportunity came when I was designing a music progress bar component.
 The switch from using `setInterval` to `useInterval` resulted in a dramatic reduction in code size and a cleaner design.

 The design of `useInterval` is fairly simple.
 It looks similar to `useEffect`, where the first parameter is a callback function.
 It differs though in the second parameter, which is a number in milliseconds: